 In the next example, the highlighted pins were not connected to the inner plane in the data.

 In a similar situation the CAM operator noticed overlapping traces.
-With a netlist, this could have been immediately verified without placing the job on hold to contact the customer.
+With a Netlist, this could have been immediately verified without placing the job on hold.

 When a Netlist is not provided, one is created from the design (Gerber) data and used to create the electrical test program to test the boards.
 If there are no problems with the Gerber data, then this will work fine.
 However, if data is missing, as in the case of our examples, the boards may actually pass electrical test but then fail to work correctly based on the original design.